-Follow a recipe; follow food safety & hygiene rules; tidy away; cut using bridge/claw knife technique safely; use measuring spoons and cups; use weighing scales; garnish & decorate.
+Follow a recipe; follow food safety & hygiene rules; tidy away; cut using bridge/claw knife technique safely; use measuring spoons and cups; use a blender under adult supervision; use weighing scales; garnish & decorate.

 Ice cube tray or silicone Easter Egg mould; cake-pop sticks; knife; chopping board; weighing scales; bowl; stick blender; teaspoon.